-weight(CELL) =
+$$weight(CELL) = \sum{i} weight(B_i)$$

-$$\sum{i}$$

-weight(B{i}),

-where B_i i = 1, 2, ... denote bodies in a cell.
+where $B_i$ , i = 1,2,... denote bodies in a cell.

-The background knowledge may also contain special concepts-even or odd number, the definitions of the area and perimeter of a circle or rectangle, etc.
+The background knowledge may also contain special concepts, such as even or odd numbers, the definitions of the area and perimeter of a circle or rectangle, and so on.

-(4) Finally, as the last part of the background knowledge, the user specifies the type of description sought and the hypothesis preference criterion.
-Let us assume that both maximal characteristic descriptions and minimal discriminant descriptions are sought.
-We therefore choose as the preference criterion for constructing characteristic descriptions: 'maximize the length of generated complete c-expressions', and for constructing discriminant descriptions: 'minimize the length of consistent and complete c-expressions'.
+4. Finally, as the last part of the background knowledge, the user specifies the type of description sought and the hypothesis preference criterion.
+Let us assume that both characteristic descriptions and discriminant descriptions are sought.
+We therefore choose as the preference criterion for constructing characteristic descriptions "maximize the length of the complete c-expressions," and for constructing discriminant descriptions, "minimize the length of consistent and complete c-expressions."

-For illustration, we shall present here samples of discriminant descriptions and selected components of a characteristic description of the DNC 'cells', obtained by the NOUCE program'.
+As illustration, we shall present here samples of discriminant descriptions and characteristic descriptions of the DNC "cells", obtained by the INDUCE program.